wtongze/shoe-classifier/README.md

 > An in-browser convolutional neural network (CNN) model used to classify the make of shoes.

-*Note: It currenly only supports Nike, Adidas and Converse.*
+*Note: As of now, it only supports Nike, Adidas and Converse.*

 ## Demo